 Welcome

-One year has passed since the beginning of the project and it is with great pleasure that I welcome you to the second MeDDII newsletter.
+One year has passed since the beginning of the project and we welcome you with great pleasure to the second MeDDII newsletter.
 We take this opportunity to inform and update you about news, achievements and results of our work.
-In the first period of the project, the focus was on the development of new traceable techniques for the calibration of drug delivery devices, from 5 nL/min to 100 nL/min, using Newtonian liquids.
-Stakeholders engagement intensified by establishing an advisory group.
-A questionnaire for technicians handling with simple or multi-infusion setups and for manufacturer of drug delivery devices or components used in simple or multi-infusion setups was completed with 32 responses.
+In the first period of the project, the focus was on the development of new traceable techniques for the calibration of drug delivery devices in the measuring range from 5 nL/min to 100 nL/min, using Newtonian liquids.
+Stakeholders engagement in our project was intensified by establishing an advisory group.
+A questionnaire for technicians handling simple or multi-infusion setups and for manufacturer of drug delivery devices or components used in simple or multi-infusion setups was completed and 32 responses were received.
 Four research papers were published in Journal of Physics: Conference Series and in Flow Measurement Instrumentation magazine.
-Also, a case study on COVID-19 crisis & Emergency Practices with Infusion Pumps in ICU, the role of Metrology was published on our website in order to help hospital administrations to develop best practises and guidelines for new COVID-19 drug delivery measures.
-I hope you will find valuable information in this newsletter.
+Also, a case study entitled “COVID-19 crisis & Emergency Practices with Infusion Pumps in ICU, the role of Metrology” was published on our website in order to help hospital administrations to develop best practises and guidelines for new emergency COVID-19 drug delivery measures.We hope you will find valuable information in this newsletter.
 We are keen to keep in contact with you as stakeholders, users, or as someone generally interested in the work, and we are looking forward welcoming you in our project community.

 Elsa Batista